- Repair & Care

 Two engines are available for the E-150.
 Mechanical features include:

 E-250 Super Duty

-Rated for heavier duty than the E-150, the E-250 Super Duty has the same engine choices but comes in both regular and extended lengths.
+Rated for heavier duty than the E-150, the E-250 Super Duty has the same engine choices and comes in both regular and extended lengths.
 Extended vans are 20 inches longer overall.
-Passenger wagons aren't available in this series.
+Passenger models aren't available in this series.
+Features include: